 - 24.2.1.1 The Government of Alberta should not opt out of any part of the Canadian Charter of Rights and Freedoms of the Canadian Constitution.
-[1984, 2019] - 24.2.1.2 The Association endorses and seeks to embody in its policies and programs the principles articulated in the United Nations Manifesto 2000 for a Culture of Peace and Non-Violence, which urges individuals and societies to 1. respect the life and dignity of each human being without discrimination or prejudice;
+[1984, 2023] - 24.2.1.2 The Association endorses and seeks to embody in its policies and programs the principles articulated in the United Nations Manifesto 2000 for a Culture of Peace and Non-Violence, which urges individuals and societies to 1. respect the life and dignity of each human being without discrimination or prejudice;

 - 2. practise peace and reject violence in all its forms-physical, sexual, psychological, economic and social-especially toward the deprived and vulnerable, such as children and adolescents; - 3. share time and material resources with others in a spirit of generosity and as a way of ending exclusion, injustice, and political and economic oppression; - 4. defend freedom of expression and cultural diversity by listening and talking to others and by avoiding fanaticism, defamation and the rejection of others; - 5. preserve the planet by promoting consumer behaviour and development practices that respect all forms of life and preserve the balance of nature on the planet; and - 6. rediscover and create new forms of solidarity by contributing to community development, encouraging women to participate fully and respecting democratic principles.

-[2003, 2019] - 24.2.1.3 Members of single-parent, same-sex, biracial, bicultural, blended, extended, foster and traditional nuclear families have the right to - 1. be free from harassment, discrimination and violence; - 2. be treated fairly, equitably and with dignity; - 3. identify and express themselves freely; - 4. have their confidentiality respected; and - 5. be valued and affirmed as individuals.
-[2006, 2019] - 24.2.1.4 The Association opposes the distribution of material that promotes hate or bias against any identifiable individual or minority group.
-[1990, 2019] - 24.2.1.5 The governments of Alberta and Canada should express their opposition to Quebec Bill 21 of 2019, An Act respecting the laicity of the State.
-[2020, 2021]
+[2003, 2023] - 24.2.1.3 Members of all family types have the right to - 1. be free from harassment, discrimination and violence; - 2. be treated fairly, equitably and with dignity; - 3. identify and express themselves freely; - 4. have their confidentiality respected; and - 5. be valued and affirmed as individuals.
+[2006, 2023] - 24.2.1.4 The Association opposes the distribution of material that promotes hate or bias against any identifiable individual or equity-seeking group.
+[1990, 2023]